The Ultimate Guide to Headless CMS

 Easy Content Production

-It is tempting to listen to the standing ovations from developers when it comes to the excellence of headless CMS, but don’t forget the other group that is supposed to work within the solution on a day to day basis—the content editors.
+It is tempting to listen to the standing ovations from developers when it comes to the excellence of headless CMS.
+But don’t forget the other group that is supposed to work within the solution on a day to day basis: The content editors.

-Ask yourself how long it is going to take for the content team to get to understand the headless CMS in order to maximize productivity.
+Ask yourself how long it is going to take for the content team to understand the headless CMS in order to maximize productivity.
 The authoring interface of a headless CMS should first and foremost make your content editors productive and effective.

 Security